OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 Installing on Ubuntu/Xubuntu/Kubuntu
 ------------------------------------

-In order to install pycsw to an Ubuntu based distribution, one can use the OSGeoLive installation script located in ``pycsw/etc/dist``.
+In order to install pycsw to an Ubuntu based distribution, one can use the OSGeoLive installation script located in ``pycsw/etc/dist``:

 .. code-block:: bash

   # cd pycsw/etc/dist
   # sudo ./install_pycsw.sh

-The script installs the dependencies (Apache, lxml, sqlalchemy, shapely) and then pycsw to ``/var/www``.
+The script installs the dependencies (Apache, lxml, sqlalchemy, shapely, pyproj) and then pycsw to ``/var/www``.

 Installing on openSUSE
 ----------------------